GuildCrafts/web-development-js/_goals/110-Functional_Programming-Concepts_and_Exercises.md

 - [ ] Additional 5 katas from [CodeWars][codewars-chals] are completed and added to your artifact repo
 - [ ] Refactor a previous project to use functional programming patterns (strongly recommended to review the Mostly Adequate Guide before starting)
   - [ ] Add links to your refactoring PRs in a `refactoring.md` file in your artifact repo

-## Quality Rubric

-**Clean code and commit messages**
-- Code is well formatted with proper spacing and indentation.
-[30 points]
-- Descriptive, well-named functions, variables, files, etc. [40 points]

-**Good project management**
-- Commit messages are concise and descriptive.
-[10 points]
-- All features are added via pull requests.
-[10 points]
-- Every pull request has a description summarizing the changes made.
-[10 points]

 ## Resources